Fullbr-ght/Fullbr-ght/README.md

 - 👋 Hi, I’m Fullbright (currently uncomfortable displaying my real name)
 - 👀 I’m interested in ...
 Rust as a language, as well as microcontrollers in Assembly.
 I do not know enough about coding to fully understand what I am interested in yet.
 This will be updated when possible.
 - 🌱 I’m currently learning ...
 Rust (and formally studying electrical engineering)
 - 💞️ I’m looking to collaborate on ...
 Nothing so far.
+(I have no idea why my profile lists 3 contributions)
 - 📫 How to reach me ... currently remaining private.

 <!---